An invariant-theoretic approach to three weight enumerators of self-dual quantum codes: Introduction

-In this article, we take a viewpoint of invariant theory to explore the weight enumerators, double weight enumerators, and complete weight enumerators for arbitrary quantum codes.
-We say that a quantum code $Q$ is \textit{formally self-dual} if the two complete weight enumerators $D_Q(M)$ and $D_Q^\bot(M)$ are equal up to a nonzero scalar; see Definition \ref{defn2.1} below.
-The MacWilliams identities mentioned above indicate that the (double, or complete) weight enumerators of a formally self-dual quantum code can be viewed as invariant polynomials of a group $G$ acting on a linear space $V$.
-This means that describing the three weight enumerators is equivalent to computing the corresponding invariant rings $\C[V]^G$.
+In this article, we take a viewpoint of algebraic invariant theory to explore the Shor-Laflamme weight enumerators, double weight enumerators, and complete weight enumerators for formally self-dual quantum codes.
+We say that a quantum code $Q$ is \textit{formally self-dual} if the two complete weight enumerators $D(M)$ and $D^\bot(M)$ are equal up to a nonzero scalar; see (\ref{FSD}) below.
+The Bell state code $Q_B$ is an example of formally self-dual codes; see Example \ref{exam2.3}.
+Note that some interesting examples of self-dual quantum codes respect to the Shor-Laflamme weight enumerators have appeared in the theory of quantum codes; see \cite[Example 7.2]{BCH23} and \cite[Example 3.1]{HYY20}.
+We will see that the MacWilliams identities imply that the (Shor-Laflamme, double, or complete) weight enumerators of a formally self-dual quantum code can be regarded as invariant polynomials under certain group actions $(G,V)$.
+This means that describing the general shape of these three weight enumerators is equivalent to computing the corresponding invariant rings $\C[V]^G$.
 Moreover, finding a homogeneous generating set for a given invariant ring could be extremely challenging but it is the core task in algebraic invariant theory; see for example \cite{DK15} or \cite{CW11}.
-It is also well-known that many classical techniques, such as Molien's formula and Noether's bound theorem, play a significant role in computing a nonmodular invariant ring.
+Many classical techniques from invariant theory, such as Molien's formula and Noether's bound theorem, play a significant role in computing the weight enumerators of classical self-dual codes; see \cite{Slo77} and \cite{SA20}.

-This article extends a relatively new approach initially developed by the first-named author in \cite[Algorithm 3.5]{CZ24} to characterize the weight enumerators, double weight enumerators, and complete weight enumerators for formally self-dual quantum codes.
-The first step of this novel approach is to determine the corresponding group $G$ and the representation $V$ via the MacWilliams identity; the second step is to find another representation $W$ of $G$ that is equivalent to $V$ but makes $\C[W]^G$ easier to compute; in the third step, we may use some suitable invertible matrix $T$ to transfer a homogeneous generating set $\A$ of $\C[W]^G$ to a homogeneous generating set $\B$ of $\C[V]^G$.
-This powerful method avoids applying Molien's formula and has successfully described the shape enumerators of self-dual NRT linear codes over any finite fields; see \cite[Section 4]{CZ24}.
+The present article can be viewed as a continuation of our recent work \cite{CZ24} to the theory of quantum codes.
+To our knowledge, this is the first application of algebraic invariant theory to characterize the structures of the (Shor-Laflamme) weight enumerators, the double weight enumerators, and the complete weight enumerators of formally self-dual quantum codes.
+Roughly speaking, the first step of our approach is to determine the corresponding group $G$ and the representation $V$ via the MacWilliams identity; the second step is to find another representation $W$ of $G$ that is equivalent to $V$ but makes $\C[W]^G$ easier to compute; in the third step, we may use some suitable invertible matrix $T$ to transfer a homogeneous generating set $\A$ of $\C[W]^G$ to a homogeneous generating set $\B$ of $\C[V]^G$.
+In the case of classical self-dual linear codes, our method has successfully described the algebraic structures of the shape enumerators of self-dual NRT linear codes over any finite fields; see \cite[Section 4]{CZ24}.